-Rationale for Recommendation The transit station area plans identify parcels recommended for transit oriented development.
-The alignment rezoning will implement the recommendation of the area plans by applying the appropriate TOD zoning district to the properties included in the petition.
-A market demand allocation analysis was conducted by Noell Consulting Group in 2018.
+Rationale for Recommendation

+- The transit station area plans identify parcels recommended for transit oriented development. - The alignment rezoning will implement the recommendation of the area plans by applying the appropriate TOD zoning district to the properties included in the petition. - A market demand allocation analysis was conducted by Noell Consulting Group in 2018.
 This study identified six station areas as likely to support high intensity development in the near term.
 These are the station areas closest to Uptown.
-The other station areas a plane the period. areas along the corridor are expected to develop at more moderate intensities in the near term.
-The highest intensity TOD district, TOD-UC, along with its companion transition district, TOD-NC, are generally recommended for use in the six high intensity station areas, while the less intense TOD-CC and its companion transition district TOD-TR are generally recommended to be used in the moderate intensity station areas.
-The recently adopted TOD zoning district text amendment provides standards and regulations to create the desired form and intensity of transit oriented development for development along the transit corridor.
-This rezoning is consistent with the goals of the 2025 Integrated Transit and Land Use Plan and the subsequent CATS 2030 Corridor Surtem Plan by providing property experts with zening districts. intensity of transit oriented development for development along the transit corridor.This rezoning is consistent with the goals of the 2025 Integrated
+The other station areas along the corridor are expected to develop at more moderate intensities in the near term.
+The highest intensity TOD district, TOD-UC, along with its companion transition district, TOD-NC, are generally recommended for use in the six high intensity station areas, while the less intense TOD-CC and its companion transition district TOD-TR are generally recommended to be used in the moderate intensity station areas. - The recently adopted TOD zoning district text amendment provides standards and regulations to create the desired form and intensity of transit oriented development for development along the transit corridor. - This rezoning is consistent with the goals of the 2025 Integrated Transit and Land Use Plan and the subsequent CATS 2030 Corridor System Plan by providing property owners with zoning districts that will allow higher density mixed-use development near transit stations to support the community's investment in light rail rapid transit.